MAymanKH/TelegramDiscordBridge/README.md

 ## Overview

 A lightweight, fully asynchronous Python application that creates two-way bridges between Telegram chats and Discord channels.
-Messages, media, and replies flow in both directions across any number of configured channel pairs.
+Messages, media, reactions, and reply threads flow in both directions across any number of configured channel pairs.

 ## Features